haxworx/libsea/README.md

 ### Authors

-The library is maintained by Alastair Roy Poole with some work from Sam Watkins.
+The library is written and maintained by Alastair Roy Poole with some work from Sam Watkins.